 Looking for some homemade Christmas gift ideas?
 These DIY gifts are fast and simple to make!

 I don’t know about you, but I always have good intentions of making homemade Christmas gifts (I’m full of gift ideas!) well in advance of the holiday.
+And then life gets in the way and I find myself with some holes to fill in my list.
+Sound familiar?

 This post may contain affiliate links; I'll earn a small commission if you choose to make a purchase.